h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-25_SLAE_Assignment_2.md

 ------

 * Reverse connects to a configured IP address and port number
-* Executes a shell on an incoming connection
+* Executes a shell on a successful connection
 * IP address and port number should be easily configurable

 #### Concept